 If the data matches, it will send a signal and the device will get connected.
 If it doesn't, you will get an authentication error.
 So, the Android Wi-Fi authentication problem will not let your device connect to the Wi-Fi network.

 The Wi-Fi authentication problem can occur due to multiple reasons.
 Let's see the possible reasons for this error.

-Whenever the router malfunctions, your device will not connect to Wi-Fi and will deliver a notification saying authentication error.
+Whenever the router malfunctions, your device will not connect to Wi-Fi and will deliver a notification saying an authentication error.